hull/hull-node/API.md

 const connector = new Hull.Connector({ instrumentation, cache, queue });
 ```

-### Cache
+### CacheAgent

-This is a wrapper over [https://github.com/BryanDonovan/node-cache-manager][46]
+This is a wrapper over [https://github.com/BryanDonovan/node-cache-manager][60]
 to manage ship cache storage.
 It is responsible for handling cache key for every ship.

 By default it comes with the basic in-memory store, but in case of distributed connectors being run in multiple processes for reliable operation a shared cache solution should be used.
-The `Cache` module internally uses [node-cache-manager][46], so any of it's compatibile store like `redis` or `memcache` could be used:
+The `Cache` module internally uses [node-cache-manager][60], so any of it's compatibile store like `redis` or `memcache` could be used:

 The `cache` instance also exposes `contextMiddleware` whch adds `req.hull.cache` to store the ship and segments information in the cache to not fetch it for every request.
 The `req.hull.cache` is automatically picked and used by the `Hull.Middleware` and `segmentsMiddleware`.